juliedartois/19/README.md

 ### Libft - *Your very first own library*

-In this project, we had to create our own C library containing 44 functions that we will use later on in other projects
+In this project, we had to create our own C library containing 44 functions that we will use later on in other projects.

 <!-- ### Printf - *Because putnbr and putstr aren't enough*

-Here, we had to recode the printf function which taught us how to use *variadic arguments* -->
+Here, we had to recode the printf function which taught us how to use *variadic arguments*. -->